 What is KIPP STEP?

-KIPP STEP is a 3-week intensive summer program that provides a unique opportunity for 40 selected rising eighth grade KIPPsters and 10 talented local students to experience the academic rigor and lifestyle of a top boarding school.
+KIPP STEP is a 3-week intensive summer program that provides a unique opportunity for 40 rising eighth grade KIPPsters and 10 talented local students to experience the academic rigor and lifestyle of a top boarding school.
 The program focuses on science and ELA to help develop students’ skills in research, writing, presentation, discussion, studying, time management, and critical thinking, all skills necessary for success in the most challenging academic environments.
-The program also aims to spark a passion for science in students through the intensive physics and biology curriculum.
+The program also aims to spark a passion for reading, writing, and in science through the intensive physics and biology curriculum.

 The Student’s Experience:

 In a survey of KIPP alumni who attended Deerfield Academy, science and ELA were identified as the most challenging academic areas during their freshman year of high school, and time management as one of the most challenging non-academic areas.
 This program provides students with a glimpse early on of what it would be like in a boarding school environment.
-Monday through Friday, students have class in the morning and directly following lunch.
+Monday through Friday, students have class in the morning and immediately following lunch.
 In the afternoons, students participate in recreational activities and enrichment projects and conclude the day with study hall and a dorm meeting.
 On the weekends, students participate in field trips and other community building activities.
-The final week of the program involves the design and execution of a science experiment, and culminates with a presentation of the project.

 Program Dates & Location:

-May 2017: Conference call with other KIPP STEP faculty to plan curriculum
+May 2019: Communicate with other KIPP STEP faculty to plan curriculum

 - Reside in the Deerfield dormitories for the duration of the program and perform assigned supervisory roles

-- Act as a student advisor to a small number of students, make welcome phone calls to advisees in June and provide support as needed
+- Act as a an advisor to a small number of students, make welcome phone calls to advisees in June and provide support as needed

-- Work with faculty and proctors to ensure a safe, supportive and positive learning environment for all participants
+- Work with faculty and proctors to ensure a safe and supportive learning environment for all participants

 - Miscellaneous duties as assigned